Myc: MYC rearrangements

+There is a large variability in the interpretation of unbalanced MYC BAP results among the scientists, which can impact diagnostic classification and therapeutic management of the patients.

 Animal models

 In Drosophila Myc is encoded by the diminutive locus, (which was known to geneticists prior to 1935).
 Classical diminutive alleles resulted in a viable animal with small body size.
 Drosophila has subsequently been used to implicate Myc in cell competition, endoreplication, and cell growth.

 During the discovery of Myc gene, it was realized that chromosomes that reciprocally translocate to chromosome 8 contained immunoglobulin genes at the break-point.
 To study the mechanism of tumorigenesis in Burkitt lymphoma by mimicking expression pattern of Myc in these cancer cells, transgenic mouse models were developed.
 Myc gene placed under the control of IgM heavy chain enhancer in transgenic mice gives rise to mainly lymphomas.
 Later on, in order to study effects of Myc in other types of cancer, transgenic mice that overexpress Myc in different tissues (liver, breast) were also made.
 In all these mouse models overexpression of Myc causes tumorigenesis, illustrating the potency of Myc oncogene.

 In a study with mice, reduced expression of Myc was shown to induce longevity, with significantly extended median and maximum lifespans in both sexes and a reduced mortality rate across all ages, better health, cancer progression was slower, better metabolism and they had smaller bodies.
 Also, Less TOR, AKT, S6K and other changes in energy and metabolic pathways (such as AMPK, more oxygen consumption, more body movements, etc.).
 The study by John M. Sedivy and others used Cre-Loxp -recombinase to knockout one copy of Myc and this resulted in a "Haplo-insufficient" genotype noted as Myc+/-.
 The phenotypes seen oppose the effects of normal aging and are shared with many other long-lived mouse models such as CR (calorie restriction) ames dwarf, rapamycin, metformin and resveratrol.
 One study found that Myc and p53 genes were key to the survival of chronic myeloid leukaemia (CML) cells.
 Targeting Myc and p53 proteins with drugs gave positive results on mice with CML.